mshahcode/LibraryManagement-Spring-Boot/README.md

 # Library Management System

+* Library management in Spring Boot with possibility to order several books
+* return books, calculate total price in transcation as well as getting cashbach using Get Method Request to other remote API using RestTemplate

 - Build the app with
   - for MacOS / Linux `./gradlew clean build`
   - for Windows `gradlew.bat clean build`